 Also of interest, in late 2019, Iktos (France) and Almirall (Spain) signed an agreement in which Iktos’ AI modelling technology would be used to design novel optimized compounds for Almirall.
 The latter is a company that is entirely focused on skin and other dermatological conditions.
 They currently make the world’s only topical finasteride product that has undergone rigorous clinical trials.

-Another hair loss company making use of AI is South Korea’s Epibiotech (h/t “Ben”).
+Another hair loss company making use of artificial intelligence is South Korea’s Epibiotech (h/t “Ben”).
 In October 2021, it signed an agreement with CN.AI in order to accelerate the discovery of new hair loss drug candidates.

 Opensource Databases and More